|It's not a foreign language. It's an acronym I use for:

-The only thing you can change are your actions.
-This can change a habit which can change what you do, which can either bring you closer or farther to the success you want.
+The only thing you can change is your action.
+This can change a habit that can change what you do, which can either bring you closer or farther to the success you want.

 Habits are the same.
 You'll get pulled back until you reach the point of the escape velocity of the habit.
 But if you come too close to the earth with a spaceship, gravity can suck you into orbit.
 Habits are the same, they're never really gone.